Udasi: Distribution

+Udasis historically were found across the Indian subcontinent, including to the south and east.
+They were found in the Deccan as well.
+However, most of their centres were based in northwestern India, especially in Punjab.

+In Pothohar

+According to Zulfiqar Ali Kalharo, the Udasis were active in the Pothohar region of northern Punjab.
+The Udasis saints ot Pothohar would meditate in caves (such as at Katas Raj or Tila Jogian), where they performed tapas.
+Many samadhis and shrines of Udasi ascetics can be found in the region.
+Baba Mohan Das is a prominent Udasi saint of the region, venerated in the Rawalpindi district by both Sikhs and Hindus, with his shrine located in Gujar Khan Tehsil.

 In Sindh

 Sindh has a large number of people who may be best described as Udasis.
 The area of northern Sindh was especially influenced by Udasipanth.
 The Udasi temples of Sindh are known as darbars.
 It is said that Sri Chand himself visited Thatta in Sindh, where a darbar commemorates his stay.
 Sri Chand travelled to Sindh in the second half of the 16th century during the reign of the Tarkhan dynasty.
 He established a dhuni (campfire) at Rohri and another at Faqir Jo Goth, the latter of which is around 5 kilometres from Thatta.

 After the passing of Gurditta, the second Udasi leader, the leadership passed to four preachers, with Bhai Almast being one of these four.
 Almast travelled to Sindh, where he conducted missionary activities and successfully converted many Sindhis to the Udasipanth.
 His place of residence was at Rohri, at the dhuni established by Sri Chand.
 Those newly converted appended Ram or Das to the end of their names.
 The mahants (who appended the prefix Bava or Bao, meaning "ascetic" at the beginning of their names and refer to their title of leadership as Gadhisar) of the Baba Sri Chand Darbar (colloquially known as Raj Ghaat) in Faqir Jo Goth, such as the first mahant, Bava Balkram Das, conducted missionary activities in the area and faraway (even as distant as Nepal) as did his successors.
 His two successors, Bava Pooran Das and Bava Lachman Das, were not only missionaries but also masters at hatha yoga.
 Sikhism became popularised in Sindh due to the missionary works of these Udasi saints.
 Udasi temples in Sindh typically houses both the Guru Granth Sahib as well images of various Hindu deities.
 There is said to be an Udasi temple dedicated to a saint in every town and city of Sindh.
 During the reign of the Talpur Mirs of Khairpur (1783–1955), many Udasi darbars were constructed and Udasi saints were accepted to settle in the state.